IlgazS/DSA210-Project/README.md

 ---

 ## Motivation
-I wanted to explore my interaction with YouTube, one of the platforms I use frequently, and gain deeper insights into my preferences, time management, and habits.
-By analyzing my watch history, I aimed to answer specific questions about my interests, time-based patterns, and how my viewing habits evolve under different circumstances, such as during an academic semester.
+I wanted to explore my interaction with YouTube, one of the platforms I use frequently, and gain deeper insights into my viewing preferences and habits.
+By analyzing my watch history, I aimed to answer specific questions about my interests, time based patterns, and how my viewing habits evolve under different circumstances, such as during an academic semester.

 ---

 ## Data Source
-The data was obtained via [**Google Takeout**](https://takeout.google.com/), which provides YouTube watch history in an HTML format.
+The data was obtained from my YouTube account through [**Google Takeout**](https://takeout.google.com/), which provides the YouTube watch history in an HTML format.
 Additional video details were fetched using the **YouTube API**, including metadata such as video duration, category, and tags.
 The dataset includes records from **July to December 2024** and consists of the following fields:
 - `videoURL`, `title`, `channelName`, `timeWatched`, `tags`, `duration`, `categoryName`, `publishedAt`, `defaultAudioLanguage`, `viewCount` and more.

 The final dataset was structured as a pandas DataFrame after preprocessing.